miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 ### Exercise 6: Explore Other ways to build Canvas applications.
+In this exercise, create a canvas app from an image mockup.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) page and make sure you are in the correct environment.